dmd-program/dmd-100/projects/narrative/deliver_iterate.md

 ## Report back
+1. Name it: second-draft.doc
+2. Make sure your name and date is on your draft.
-1. Submit your second draft to the studio.
+2. Submit your second draft to the studio.
 Acceptable file types include TXT, RTF, DOC, PDF.
-2. Name it: second-draft.doc

 ## Grading